ZorikovPasha/React-Loft-Mebel/README.md

 - [ ] catalog specific product when loading first shows 404 and then the product itself (this is because spa)
 - [ ] type controller's outputs
 - [ ] selecting option from header doesnt trigger products refetching
-- [x] reviews img if no avatar is broken
 - [ ] orders with same date are not sorted right when adding new order only before reload
+- [ ] filter furniture by brand
+- [ ] should sanitize furniture after fetching
-- [ ] how products rating is scored?
+- [ ] /profile name is not being updated
-- [ ] header sublists are broken
+- [ ] translate about us page